ben's notes

 About this website #

-My notes are hosted on Netlify and are built on my custom Amethyst theme for Hugo.
+My notes are hosted on GitHub Pages and are built on my custom Amethyst theme for Hugo.
 You can view the source code here.

 All of the notes here are formatted in Markdown, and the majority was created using Obsidian.
-These notes are a small fraction of my Obsidian vault; I intend to publish other small bits of it in various places such as my blog, devlog, or mastodon if you’re curious.
+These notes are a small fraction of my Obsidian vault; I intend to publish other small bits of it in various places such as my blog or the Garden.

 If you’re interested in contributing, take a look at the contribution guide.